 Welcome

-I am an associate professor (non-tenured) at the Department of Statistics, Ludwig-Maximilians-University Munich.
+I am an Assistant Professor in the Department of Economics at Ludwig-Maximilians-Universität Munich.

 Publications